phR0ze/examples-rs/mqui_menu/README.md

 Experimenting with writing a flexible menu widget

 ## Mobile notes
+* Separating out root_ui uses as a runtime borrow issue will occur if we don't allow each usage to complete out before trying to do another operation that depends on root_ui
 * Everything needs to be zoomed by 4x to be visible on Android
 * Using a window size of 400x800 seems to visually be similar to the Android emulator
 * Google releases their new icons for Android apps on a periodic basis